donno2048/CITUR-L/DOCKER.md

 4. run the following command in cmd: `docker login` and pass your username and password

-5. download and extract the project then open cmd in this folder
+5. download _Dockerfile_ and put it in an empty folder and open there the cmd

 6. run the command `docker build -t rose .`